Vaguery/CargoBot-ruby/readme.md

 Everything but the script itself can be accessed via hash arguments:

 - `:stacks` should be set to the initial set of piles of boxes; it should be an Array of Arrays, containing symbols indicating the colors of boxes.
-The 'top' of a stack is considered to be the right.
+The 'top' of a stack is considered to be the last element, as in Ruby's stack-handling Array methods `Array#pop` and `Array#push`.
 - `:goal` should also be an Array of Arrays of Symbols.
 Note that if the boxes in the `goal` don't match the `stacks`, your CargoBot might have a problem finishing the puzzle....
 - `:claw_position` is an Integer indicating which stack the claw is above (0-based); default is 0
 - `:claw_holding` is a Symbol indicating what color block the claw is holding, or `nil` if none